tsokawing/hikeasy/README.md

-# csci3100hiking
+# WHAT IS THIS?
-CSCI3100 Project: Hiking Website
+Hiking Website

-## What is this?
-We are:

-- Tso Ka Wing 1155125488
-- Wong Wing Yan 1155125194
-- Tsang Tsz Kin Brian 1155126813
-- Tsoi Chak Yu 1155126232
-- Anshul Ghanshala 1155111816

-This is a repo for the course project of a software engineering course (CSCI3100).
+This is a repo for the hiking website protocol.
 We attempt to build HikEasy, a hiking-themed website with various features.

 Relevant documents are available in the `/ReadMe` directory.